mstoelzle/solving-occlusion/README.md

 ## Citations
 <a id="1">[1]</a> Barnes, Connelly, et al.
 "PatchMatch: A randomized correspondence algorithm for structural image editing."
 ACM Trans.
 Graph.
 28.3 (2009): 24.

+<a id="2">[2]</a> Geromichalos, Dimitrios, et al. "SLAM for autonomous planetary rovers with global localization."
+Journal of Field Robotics 37.5 (2020): 830-847.